June 30, 2009

 Potassium Deficiency Symptoms

-are stunted with the lower leaves yellowing and browning along the margins.
+the fields that are stunted with the lower leaves yellowing and browning along the

-than the rest of the field, probably due to the different soil structure where
+rest of the field, probably due to the different soil structure where the traffic and/or

 Cupped Soybean Leaves

-symptoms should be less near anything that would have obstructed the drift,
+the symptoms should be less near anything that would have obstructed the drift, such as

 High numbers of potato leafhoppers can be found in some hay fields.
 Be sure to also use a sweep net to monitor potato leafhopper numbers and treat if numbers exceed the threshold.
 For more information on managing potato leafhopper, see pages 107 - 110 of the June 21, 1999 Iowa State University Integrated Crop Management Newsletter or http://www.extension.iastate.edu/Pages/eccrops/potatoleafhopper.html.
 Remember, waiting to see hopperburn is waiting too long as substantial losses have already occurred by that time.